Aswinpkrishnan94/C-programming/README.md

    7) To check if a number is Armstrong or not
    8) To find Fibonacci numbers up to a given limit
    9) To check if a number is a Palindrome or not
-   10) To find GCD of two numbers
+   10) To find the GCD of two numbers
+   11) To find the LCM of two numbers

 B) Pointers and Arrays
    1) Pointer basics